Halchimer/doomlike-engine/README.md

 - Sector and portal based rendering with floor and ceiling heights
 - Textured walls, floors and ceilings
 - Billboard sprites rendering (with BILLBOARD, SPRITE and TRANSFORM components)
-- Level hot reloading (by pressing R on the keyboard) (Broken right now)
+- Level hot reloading (by pressing R on the keyboard)
 - 3D and level visualization modes (press SPACE to switch between them)
 - ECS architecture with entities and components creation in level file.
 - Frame-budget conscious architecture using custom allocators.
 - Baked lighting (press L to generate lightmaps)
+- Multithreaded job system.
+(This one's really cool)

 ## Levels